XManticore/qr/README.md

 and then writes the label in this white space.
 The contents of the label will be `XXX` (the filename, minus the .png extension).

+The shape and size of the label is compiled in.
+I couldn't figure out a quick 'n' easy way of ensuring that the position of the text would be okay even if the size was changed by the user at runtime.
+So, changes to the shape of the label should be coded by hand, and the text label should be moved appropriately.
-The shape and size of the label is compiled in. `QrLabeller` will try to label *every* file in the directory it is given; if some of the files are not images, bad things may happen.
+`QrLabeller` will try to
+label *every* file in the directory it is given; if some of the files are not images, bad things may happen.